 - Start by collecting and composting leftovers.

 - Educate employees on food waste.
 Food waste is a global problem.
-Approximately one-third of food produced worldwide ends up unused or lost, leaving a significant economic toll on our planet, humans, and businesses.
+Approximately one-third of food produced worldwide is unused or lost, leaving a significant economic toll on our planet, humans, and businesses.
 Restaurants are one of the leading sources of food waste.
 They waste enormous amounts of food due to overproduction and inflexibility in chain store management.
 By using fewer ingredients and cutting portions, restaurants can save energy, money, and labour.

 - Recycle surplus food.
 Restaurants can also help by making their portion sizes more flexible.
 Ensure that garnishes are edible.
 Actively encourage the use of carry-out containers. – Join the Save the Food campaign.

 - Engage staff in food waste reduction practices by offering training and rewarding them for their efforts.